MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-influencers.md

 ![select Role in Org is consumer](media/power-bi-visualization-influencers/power-bi-role-consumer.png)

 More precisely, our consumers are 2.57x more likely to give us a negative score.
 The key influencer chart lists **Role in Org is consumer** first in the list on the left.
-By selecting **Role in Org is consumer**, Power BI shows us additional details on the right side -- the comparative impact of each **role** on likelihood of a low rating.
+By selecting **Role in Org is consumer**, Power BI shows us additional details on the pane to the right -- the comparative impact of each **role** on likelihood of a low rating.

 - 14.93% of consumers give a low score
 - On average, all other roles give a low score 5.78% of the time